Tyler Posey

 Tyler Garcia-Posey (born October 18, 1991) is an American actor and musician.
-He performed in his early years in a number of children's film and television roles, for which he was twice nominated for a Young Artist Award.
-He was known for his roles as Raul Garcia in Doc (2001–2004) and Ty Ventura in Maid in Manhattan (2002).
+He began his career as a child actor and received recognition for his role as Raul Garcia in Doc (2001–2004) and Ty Ventura in Maid in Manhattan (2002).
 As an adult, he is known for playing the central character Scott McCall in the MTV series Teen Wolf (2011–2017), although he has since been cast in a number of film roles and has also performed in voice acting roles.
 In late 2011 to 2012, he won a number of youth acting awards, including a Teen Choice Award, and was nominated for several others.
 He was active for several years in the band Lost in Kostko, which he co-founded in 2009.

 Early life

 Posey was born in Santa Monica, California, to Cyndi Terese Garcia and actor-writer John Posey.
 He grew up in Santa Clarita, California.
-Posey has two brothers.
+Posey has one older brother and one younger brother.
 He is of Mexican descent on his mother's side.

 Career

 Posey has worked steadily in film and television.
 In February 2002, he appeared in the film Collateral Damage; in December of that year, he played the main character's son in the romantic comedy Maid in Manhattan.
 He auditioned for the role of Jacob Black in the Twilight film series in 2007 but lost the role to his friend Taylor Lautner.
 The two regularly auditioned for the same roles as child actors.

-That same year, Posey voiced a character in the pilot of the Disney original cartoon SheZow, which aired on May 4 as a part of the Shorty McShorts' Shorts miniseries.
-In 2012, he co-starred in the film White Frog.
 In 2011, Posey was cast in his breakout role as the lead in the MTV television series Teen Wolf, which is based on the 1985 film.
 Posey plays high school student Scott McCall, who is bitten by a werewolf and must keep this fact secret while protecting his loved ones from a host of supernatural threats and beings.
-In 2015, he also became a co-producer for the fifth season of Teen Wolf.
+That same year, Posey voiced a character in the pilot of the Disney original cartoon SheZow, which aired on May 4 as a part of the Shorty McShorts' Shorts miniseries.
+He also co-starred in the 2012 film White Frog.
+In 2015, he became a co-producer for the fifth season of Teen Wolf.
+In 2016, it was announced at San Diego Comic-Con that Teen Wolf would end in 2017 after the completion of its sixth season.
+His work garnered him two Teen Choice Awards, a Young Hollywood Award, an ALMA Award and nominations for a Saturn Award and People's Choice Award.

 On May 24, 2017, Posey was cast as Lucas Moreno in the Blumhouse supernatural thriller film Truth or Dare.
 The film was released in theaters on April 13, 2018.